aiidalab/aiidalab-qe/docs/source/howto/xps.rst

 --------------------------------
 For this tutorial task, please use the `From Examples` tab, and select the Phenylacetylene molecule structure.

-In the end, click the `Confirm` button.
+Click the `Confirm` button to proceed.

 .. figure:: /_static/images/xps_step_1.png
    :align: center